taubman33/xmen/README.md

 The endpoint you'll need for this `axios.get` request is `https://basic-superhero-api.herokuapp.com/superheros`.
 Upon a successful request, you'll need to add this list of superheroes to the state of `App.js` and pass it to to `<Heroes />` through props as well.

 You may notice that this url is different from the one listed above and does not require an access key as it was created in-house by instructors GA.
-Professor X forgot to make an endpoint that returns multiple X-Men, apparently.
+Professor X forgot to make an endpoint that returns multiple mutants, apparently.

 When you map through the heroes, keep in mind that each hero will need to **link** to its corresponding hero **Route**.
 You will need to put each X-Men's `hero_id` in the link url and the corresponding route path will need to have that `hero_id` as a `/:slug`, so that you can pass the `hero_id` to the `<Profile>` as props in the route when it's rendered.